 *This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

-There are blends that I prefer and other herbal teas that I enjoy more but Buddha Teas is a great place to start if you are looking to try lavender tea for the first time.
+There are blends that I prefer and other herbal teas that I enjoy more but Art Of Tea is a great place to start if you are looking to try lavender tea for the first time.
+You can find Art Of Tea Lavender Chamomile Rose Blend on their website.

 Here they are.